 - Withdrawing your submission for any reason (including changes of heart)

-ATLFF reserves the right to disqualify any submission without refund of submission fees.
+ATLFF reserves the right to decline any submission for consideration for any reason.

 If you have any questions that are not answered here or in our Submission FAQ please email us at firstname.lastname@example.org.
 We are unable to address inquiries via phone.